zaccamatteo/vagrant-hadoop/README.md

 6. The script automatically creates the hduser user and starts hadoop under its control.
 7. A systemd service is provided to start and stop hadoop.
 It is enabled by default.
 8. By default the script (setup.sh) install hadoop inside the /opt/hadoop directory.
 You may change this specifying another directory inside the HADOOP_HOME variable.
+9. You may define custom configs in a vagrant.yml file and then use them inside the Vagrantfile.
+I currently use it in order to manage synced folders.

 # Make the VM setup faster
 You can make the VM setup even faster if you pre-download the Hadoop and Oracle JDK into the /resources directory.